plone/training/react/snapshot_testing.rst

 Use Snapshot Testing
 ====================

-In order to test the rendered output of a specific component we can use snapshot testing.
+To test the rendered output of a specific component we can use snapshot testing.
 We need to install the :file:`react-test-render` package first:

 .. code-block:: console